quru/qis/doc/api_help.md

 <a name="api_public"></a>
 # Public web services

-These web services can be called from an anonymous (not logged in) session, and do not require an [API authentication token](#api_token) to be provided.
+For publicly accessible images, these web services can be called from an anonymous (not logged in) session without requiring an [API authentication token](#api_token).
+For images with a [folder permission](#api_data_permissions) in place, a token is still required however.

 <a name="api_list"></a>
 ## list
-Retrieves a list of the images within a folder, returning the filename, a URL to display the image, and optionally additional image attributes.
-To avoid performance issues, this function currently returns a maximum of 1,000 images.
+Retrieves the list of the images within a folder path, returning the filename, a URL to display the image, and optionally additional image attributes.
+This function returns a maximum of 1,000 images by default.

 ### URL
 * `/api/v1/list`